pubg/kube-image-deployer/readme.md

 SLACK_MSG_PREFIX=<slack message prefix. default=[hostname]>
 ```

-# How it Works
+# Functionality
-* Labels workloads with "kube-image-deployer" for monitoring.
+* Registers workloads with the "kube-image-deployer" label as targets for monitoring.
-* Uses annotations to keep track of which images and containers need to be monitored.
+* Reads the workload's annotations to map the images and containers to be monitored.
-* Checks for updated image info and image digest hash from Docker registry API v2 every minute (imageStringCacheTTLSec).
+* Obtains the Hash of the Image:Tag from Docker Registry API v2 every minute (imageStringCacheTTLSec) and performs a Strategic Merge Patch on the containers of the monitored target workload.
-* Makes changes to the workload's containers using the image digest hash, avoiding redeployment if only the tag changes but the image hash stays the same.
+* As the patch is executed using the Image Digest Hash, the workload will not be redeployed if only the new tag is added and the Image Digest Hash remains the same (as intended).

 # Kubernetes Yaml Examples
-## Essential YAML Configuration
+## Required YAML Configuration
 * metadata.label.kube-image-deployer
   * This label is necessary to identify the workloads being monitored.
-* metadata.annotations.kube-image-deployer/\${containerName} = \${ImageURL}:\${Tag}
+* metadata.annotations.kube-image-deployer/${containerName} = ${ImageURL}:${Tag}
   * This annotation records the container name, image URL, and tag for automatic updates.

 ## Tag Monitoring Method